morfeus77/MiSTerTools/README.md

 # MiSTerTools
 Small collection of python scripts intended for use with the MiSTer project.
-Custom aspect ratio calculation, modeline to video_mode conversion, video_mode to modeline conversion and a script to parse MRA files.
+Custom aspect ratio calculation, modeline to video_mode conversion, video_mode to modeline conversion, ini profile switcher and a script to parse MRA files (data collection).

 Online version of these tools can be found at: